zm3d3ni/ngx-international-phone-number2/src/README.md

 8 - Added optional input to not prepend US phone numbers with country code (**noUSCountryCode** defaults to true)

+9 - Added optional input to touch model upon every keystroke (previous behavior), otherwise only touch model when input is blurred or when phone becomes valid.
+This can help with parent error display to not show error as soon as typing is started on new number (**autoTouch** defaults to false)

+10 - Make default country first in drop down list.

 ## Installation

 To install this library, run: